Brian Griese: Chicago Bears

-Second stint with Buccaneers
+Tampa Bay Buccaneers (second stint)

 On March 3, 2008, Griese was traded to the Tampa Bay Buccaneers in exchange for a sixth round pick in the 2009 draft.
 He started the second game of the season, a home game against the Atlanta Falcons, which the Buccaneers won 24–9.
 Griese completed 18 of 31 passes, throwing for 160 yards with one touchdown.
 The next week, Griese played his old team, the Chicago Bears, and despite throwing 3 interceptions, he threw for 407 yards and 2 touchdowns to help the Buccaneers beat the Chicago Bears 27–24 in overtime.
 He also started the following week, and again despite throwing 3 interceptions, he completed 15 of 30 passes for 149 yards, 1 touchdown, and lead the Bucs to a victory over the Green Bay Packers 30–21.
 Griese started against the Atlanta Falcons again on December 14, 2008, subbing for Jeff Garcia who was sidelined with a calf injury.
 He completed 26 of 37 passes for 269 yards and threw 1 touchdown.
 But Griese also threw an interception and was sacked four times.
 The Bucs ended up losing the game in overtime 13–10.
 His career starting for Tampa Bay was 8–2.
 He was released on July 13, 2009.
 After his release, Griese decided to retire from football.